RZChess/Chess-Puzzle-Randomizer/README.md

 3) Let users export puzzle sets as numbered links to be copied and stored somewhere else
 4) Adding the ability to create puzzles for non checkmates like winning material (probably using a different site to do them)
 5) Have the option to add a flair to each puzzle where you can rate the difficulty and use it for customization
+6) Have an automatic option when creating puzzles that will send the game into stockfish and find the move numbers where you have checkmate and tell you in how many moves.
+Like move 20 M7 (mate in 7)
+7) Have the option to go to some website that can test out these mates before you decide which puzzles to make based on 6th change or to automatically make the puzzles from the moves themselves

 # Contact Info
 If you would like to email me about bugs you found or want suggestions to make the app better feel free to email me at emailforspame64@gmail.com, despite the name I will look at them lol